All-Star Practice Plans

 +

-• The defensive player will deny the offensive player the ball for 3-5 seconds.
+• The defensive player will deny the offensive player the ball for 3 seconds as the offensive player cuts to the block and back to the wing.

 Key Points